julieraptor/julieraptor-ust-svp/README.md

 You can find the files in their respective folders!

+**Please note that these files may contain broken links.
+Please refer to the below Attribution section for current, correct links.**

 # Attribution
 - When publishing work with these files, you are required to state the author of the original files.
 - You must write the name of the author exactly as given: julieraptor